anvaka/map-of-reddit/README.md

 ## How is it made?

-I processed `176,178,986` comments that redditors left in years 2020 - 2021 and computed Jaccard Similarity between subreddits.
+I processed `176,178,986` unique comments that redditors left in years 2020 - 2021 and computed Jaccard Similarity between subreddits.

 Then I treated relationships between subreddits as  a graph clustering problem.
 Once clusters